 “Captivating…the haunting and slightly disorienting sound disrupts and engages the open ear.”
 (Joeseph Woodard, Los Angeles Times, 2004.)

 “The only American composer in this age range whose music has impressed me at multiple times and for multiple reasons is Jeffrey Holmes.
-He will get his own article in due time.
 He plies his trade quietly in California, and does what he wants musically, unattached and unapologetic.
 The fact that someone of his caliber and skill goes mostly unheralded while the equivalent of spoiled children lead the parade points to the tried-and-true maxim that one can be an artist or be famous, but not both.”
 (Dan Albertson, La Folia, May, 2019)

 “By far the most interesting and musically arresting work on the concert…Holmes’ use of microtones was the most creative and successful uses this author has heard…music to be really heard and deserving of reflection.”
 (Benjamin Boone, Society of Composers, INC., 2004)